MidoriKami/NoTankYou/README.md

 ![image](https://user-images.githubusercontent.com/9083275/147809510-9894555e-d801-4ae7-b97c-8ca165a2005e.png)

 ### Dance Partner
-This module checks for dancers that are over lvl 60 for the status effect `closed position`
+This module checks for dancers that are over lvl 60 for the status effect `Closed Position`

+If there are multiple dancers, if `Party Mode` is enabled, then all of them must have `Closed Position` for the warning to go away.

 ![image](https://user-images.githubusercontent.com/9083275/147809651-6d50350d-bb57-4103-b4bd-106d45008fde.png)